Here we have it – a zero waste shopping guide for the Greater Wellington Region (including Wellington City, Hutt Valley, Kāpiti Coast, and Wairarapa).

 Local Packaging-Free Produce and Creations

 - Markets and Farmers’ Markets – there’s nothing like going along to your local market to find packaging-free treasures – be it food (including bread, produce, dairy products, meat and seafood, deli food and preserves), cosmetics, household products or arts and crafts.
 Shopping local is a great way to reduce waste because the food and goods don’t have to travel long distances and because you can have direct one-on-one conversations with the grower or producer, explaining that you don’t want their beautiful product in a packet, and brainstorming alternatives together (a kind of conversation/collaboration that is very difficult to have with a supermarket!!)
 For example, even if the seller has already packaged-up the goods, often you can ask to have them transferred to your own bag/container and have the seller keep their bag/container for reuse.
 Or ask the seller if they ever take back returned empties (whether glass jars for preserves or glass pottles for cosmetics/beauty products) for sterilisation and refill, or have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week.
 Often the answer is yes!
 If you’re in Wellington, check out the markets at Newtown School on Saturdays, the Habourside market outside Te Papa, or on the corners of Willis, Victoria and Vivian Streets on Sundays.
 For a smaller range of local, organic produce and artisan products, check out the Thorndon Farmers’ Market (aka Hill Street Farmers’ Market) on Saturday mornings.
 In the Hutt Valley, visit that the Riverbank Market Lower Hutt, Riverbank Car Park off Rutherford and Daly Streets, Saturday 6am-2pm.
-Meanwhile, Wairarapa has lots of lovely markets for fresh produce and other specialty items, whether it’s the Featherston Market on a Saturday, Masterton’s Sunday Car Boot Market, or Wairarapa Farmers’ Market, 4 Queen St North, Masterton.
+Meanwhile, Wairarapa has lots of lovely markets for fresh produce and other specialty items, whether it’s the Featherston Market on a Saturday, Masterton’s Sunday Car Boot Market, Wairarapa Farmers’ Market, 4 Queen St North, Masterton, or Carterton Farmers’ Market on a Sunday at Memorial Square.

 - Veggie boxes/co-ops – there are lots of fruit, veg + food co-ops around town from whom you can order your veggies each week.
 Around the country we’ve found that unless these co-ops have a zero waste policy, the fruit and veg will usually be pre-packed, so it’s essential to contact them before ordering and have a conversation about whether the co-op is willing to use reusable bags for your box, or to leave things unpackaged (you may be the first person who’s ever asked, so always good to plant the seed!).
 Generally, if it’s a local operation, it should be possible to arrange this.
 If it’s not possible to arrange, we recommend looking elsewhere or simply getting unpackaged fruit, vege and other staples from markets and other stores.
 Some box and/or co-op schemes to look at are Wairarapa Eco Farm,the organic Bounty Box by Harriet & George in Linden, or the Dreamcatcher Co-op in Kāpiti.